Natacuin/dotnet-microservices-bootcamp/01-Basic/README.md

+# Basic microservice
+This folder contains the commands necessary to create a Web API project with .NET.
+The project will change and become more complex.

 **Most simple microservice with .net**

 A .Net microservice is just a web project with API's.
 The simplest way to create a Web API in .Net 6 is running the following command: